Massachusetts is one of the top ten states in the U.S. for solar.1

 *Customer’s ability to monetize rebates, incentives and tax credits depends on several factors, including, without limitation, continued state subsidization of these policies, the applicable Sunrun product type and whether a customer purchases or leases a home solar system from Sunrun.

-**We recommend contacting a tax professional to most accurately determine the impact of the solar Investment Tax Credit (ITC) on your federal taxes.
+**We recommend contacting a tax professional to most accurately determine the impact tax credits may have on your federal taxes.